Jose-JohnEm/Ti_gti/README.md

 my language.
 So Gti's goal is to translate the Ti code to calculators code.
 Then, we just have to copy the rendering on the calculator.

+# How to install

+**Before this, make sure that Python is already installed in your computer !**
+Then,
+There is in the main directory a file named `setup.py`.
+Run :
+$ python setup.py

+If you're in Windows, a window will open asking you a location for Ti_Gti binaries.
+If you're in Linux, the default location `/usr/local/bin` will be used, so the programm will ask you your password to get sudo rights to write in.
+If you're in Mac, the same thing should happen (*I can't test this in Mac so contact me if a problem occurs*)

+When intallation finshed and succeed, restart your shell.
+Now you've got Gti command line !

 # How to use